heitortessaro/wallet/README.md

 The [Argon2](https://www.npmjs.com/package/argon2) is used to hash passwords.
 It replaces the bcript library, because on the bcript implementation, only the first 72 bytes of a string are used.

 For authentication [Passport](https://docs.nestjs.com/recipes/passport) library was used.
 It's straightforward to integrate this library with a Nest application using the @nestjs/passport module.
+To protect routes, the a Passport JWT strategy was defined.
+For further information regarding the use of Passport JWT use this [link](https://docs.nestjs.com/recipes/passport#implementing-passport-jwt).

 ### Important commands